Get insider access

 1. Best Quiet Keyboard

-If you work in an open office, a shared workspace, or at home with your family, the Logitech MX Keys S is a great option and the best quiet keyboard we've tested.
+If you work in an open office, in a shared workspace, or at home with your family, the Logitech MX Keys S is a great option and the best quiet keyboard we've tested.
 It also has white backlighting that can increase or decrease in brightness according to the lighting conditions around you.
 This stylish full-size board is straightforward, making it nice and easy to use regardless of your tech knowledge.
 You can pop the USB receiver into your computer or pair it using Bluetooth with up to three devices simultaneously and start typing away.
 As a plus, the flat profile and solid plastic case do a great job minimizing typing noise since the case doesn't have a lot of hollow space to add resonance.

 This keyboard's flat profile also makes it comfortable to type on, as you don't have to strain your wrists upwards to reach the tops of the keys.
 And on the topic of keys, there are rounded indents in the middle of each keycap to guide your fingers to the center and improve typing accuracy.
 If portability is a concern, Logitech also makes a smaller version called the Logitech MX Keys Mini.
 This more compact version doesn't include a wireless USB receiver, so ensure your device supports a Bluetooth connection.